 3. Overview of XML and XML Schema

 The current implementation of the PDS system uses XML for all labels and for inter-process communication.
-XML Schema is used to define details of label structure and to constrain label content as part of quality assurance and validation for all labels.
+XML Schema is used to define and constrain the structure and content of labels.

 3.1 What is XML?